Does RV Insurance Cover Roof Damage?

 With that said, the root cause and any mitigating factors relating to how and why the roof was damaged become pertinent too.

 The roofing materials including the substrate, along with roof fixtures that have become damaged, usually fall under RV roof damage insurance claims.
+Common RV roof leaks, including a camper roof leaking, come as no surprise to an insurer.

 Here is a basic rundown on the potential damage to the RV roof that could occur and whether it’s often covered by Comprehensive RV insurance policies.
+The Roof Protection Plus Progressive insurance policy is one possibility.

 (Please read your RV insurance policy document to confirm what is and is not covered; they all vary in the type and extent of the damage coverage even with RV roofs):